 Recast and rebuild the organization's basic structure, and it's fundamental strategic and operational processes.

 Reframe and reintegrate the organization's stakeholder networks, especially those that legitimize, control, and supply it.

 Respect and support the organization's constructive and destructive change dynamics.

 Recognize and catalyze the short, medium, and long-term mindset and Order of Consciousness shifts that the organization's key leaders, stakeholders, and employees must make.

-To get a more complete picture of TLO’s definition of what an organizational transformation is, and what it requires click the navigation buttons just below.
+To get a more complete picture of TLO’s definition of what an organizational transformation is, and what transformational leadership entails, click the navigation buttons just below.
 To develop a deeper appreciation of the complexities and challenges involved in a full-scale both organizational transformation and transformational leadership, check out TLO’s OT Resource Center.
 To schedule a free exploratory conversation with us about your specific transformational needs and interests, click the Exploratory Conversation button..